rf-MLquests/facial-emotion-recognition/README.md

 # facial-emotion-recognition

 We use a subset of the Facial Expression Recognition Dataset (fer 2013).
-Specifically, 4 out of 7 classes are used, and the subset is put together to alleviate class imbalance.
+Specifically, 4 out of 7 classes are selected and 30% of the training images are split into a separate validation set.

 ## Kind of Models Included: